 STL beats the TL and LTL shipping modes

 As you optimize your company’s shipping logistics, you may be wondering how shared truckload service compares to the TL and LTL modes.
-Besides reading this blog post that explores this topic in detail, here’s quick review of these two shipping methods:
+Besides reading this blog post that explores this topic in detail, here’s a quick review of these two shipping methods:

 - Truckload: A freight mode in which one truck moves loads from a single shipper directly from their pickup locations to their drop-off locations.

 - Less-than truckload: A freight mode that transports freight through distribution centers and terminals before delivering it to its final destination, using the hub-and-spoke model.